-Insights from Alight’s 2024 International Workforce and Wellbeing Mindset Study
+Insights from Alight’s 2025 Employee Mindset Study

 Artificial Intelligence (AI) has exploded onto the public consciousness — and it’s shaking up just about everything in sight.
 As far as AI in the workplace, much of the attention has been around the overblown fear that AI is going to put millions of people out of work.
 For all the fearmongering about AI taking jobs from humans, however, the reality is there aren’t enough people to fill all the jobs.
 By 2030, more than 85 million jobs could go unfilled because there aren’t enough skilled people to take them.